Why is my drip edge clogged gutters

 Roofing

 The answer to 'why is my drip edge clogged gutters' is that a clogged drip edge is a common cause of clogged gutters.
-The drip edge is a metal flashing that is installed along the roof's edge to direct water from the roof into the gutters.
-Over time, debris like leaves, twigs, and dirt can accumulate in the drip edge and prevent water from properly flowing into the gutters.
+The drip edge is a metal strip installed along the edge of the roof that directs water into the gutters.
+Over time, leaves, twigs, and other debris can accumulate in the drip edge, preventing water from flowing properly into the gutters.

-This can lead to water backing up and overflowing the gutters, potentially causing damage to the roof, fascia, and siding.
-Symptoms of a clogged drip edge include water spilling over the gutter's edge, sagging or overflowing gutters, and stains or water damage on the exterior of the home.
+This can lead to water backing up and overflowing the gutters, potentially causing water damage to your home's exterior and foundation.
+Symptoms of a clogged drip edge include gutters overflowing during rain, water stains on the exterior walls, and mold or mildew growth.

 Step-by-Step Guide